EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 ## EOEPCA Portal

-!!!
-Important
-    The eoepca-portal implementation expects a client that requires no client authentication.
-Thus, after using the `create-client` script, it is necessary to use the Keycloak Admin Console UI to edit the `eoepca-portal` client to set `Client authentication` to `Off`.

 The `eoepca-portal` is a simple web application that is used as a test aid.
 It's main purpose is to provide the ability to login, and so establish a session with appropriate browser cookies - which then allow authenticated access to other EOEPCA services such as the Workspace API, Identity API, etc.

 The portal is deployed via a helm chart...